kerumitdg/go-api-std/README.md

 Go APIs using as much of the standard library as possible.

+Please note this is project is a playground for me while learning Go. 😄

 ## Quickstart

 Start Docker Desktop, or similar.
 Then run...